robleroni/Puerro/docs/04-State-Management.md

 ## Id Management

-If data is stored on the client side but changes have to be reflected in a persistence system on the backend id management becomes a difficult task.
+If data is stored on the client side but changes have to be reflected in a persistence system (like a database) on the backend, id management becomes a difficult task.
+This is commonly the case for CRUD like applications.
+For the end user there is usually a master view in which all entries of an entity are shown and a detail view which displays and lets the user edit one selected entry.
+The problem which now arises is the creation of an ID.
+The question is when must the ID be created?

+Below are a few different approaches which can be taken.

+###Create an empty entry

+One approach is to initially create an empty entry on the database and let the user update this new entry.
+The problem with this strategy that the database initially contains an invalid entry which is hard to manage if for instance database constraints are in place.

+### Generate the ID on the client side

+Generating an ID can also be done on the client side and then sent along with the other properties of an entry to the backend.
+This approach works well if only one person uses the system but crumbles fast if there are multiple users.
+If two users create a new entry with the same database state they will generate the same ID (if the id is incremental and not probabilistic).
+This causes confilct in the database which is hard to resolve.

+###Generate the ID on first save

+Another approach is to create the entry on the database as soon as it is first saved by the user.
+With this approach the ID is only known after the entry is sent to the backend once.

 ## Testability